bemer/lts-workshop/04-DeployFargate/README.md

-# Deployng an application with Fargate
+# Deployng an application with AWS Fargate

 **Quick jump:**